Braunson/laravel-rackspace-cdn/README.md

 composer require braunson/laravel-rackspace-opencloud
 ```

-Register the OpenCloud service provider and alias the OpenCloud facade by adding it to the providers and aliases arrays in the `config/app.php` file.
+Register the OpenCloud service provider and alias the OpenCloud, Str (removed in Laravel 5.0+) facades by adding it to the providers and aliases arrays in the `config/app.php` file.

 For Laravel 5.5 and later **don't need** (auto discovery).